Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 The authors of a paper titled, “Prevention of influenza episodes with colostrum compared with vaccination in healthy and high-risk cardiovascular subjects: the epidemiologic study in San Valentino” state:

-“The efficacy of a 2-month treatment with oral colostrum in the prevention of flu episodes compared with antiinfluenza vaccination was evaluated…The colostrum group had 13 episodes versus 14 in the colostrum + vaccination group, 41 in the group without prophylaxis, and 57 in nontreated subjects."
+“The efficacy of a 2-month treatment with oral colostrum in the prevention of flu episodes compared with an influenza vaccination was evaluated…The colostrum group had 13 episodes versus 14 in the colostrum + vaccination group, 41 in the group without prophylaxis, and 57 in nontreated subjects."

-Let’s take note of some things before we move on to more findings…
+Let’s take note of these findings before we move on to more findings…

-• When comparing the number of flu episodes to those taking colostrum (13), to those taking nothing (41), and then (67) in no treated subjects, it definitely shows a positive correlation between supplementing with colostrum and dramatically reducing risk of infection from the influenza virus.
+When comparing the number of flu episodes to those taking colostrum (13), to those receiving nothing (41), and then (57) in non-treated subjects, it definitely shows a positive correlation between supplementing with colostrum and dramatically reducing risk of infection from the influenza virus.

 There was another part to the study, and on the second part, the authors state: